-- 19 (1) A Member may always raise a question of privilege in the Assembly immediately after the words are uttered or the events occur that give rise to the question. - (2) When a matter of privilege arises it Question of shall be considered immediately. privilege - (3) The Speaker may allow debate to assist the Speaker to determine whether a prima facie case of breach of privilege has taken place and whether the matter is being raised at the earliest opportunity. - (4) When the Speaker has ruled Motion (a) that there appears to be a prima facie breach of privilege, and - (b) that the matter has been raised at the earliest opportunity, then any Member may either immediately propose a motion or, by the conclusion of the next sitting day, give notice of a motion calling upon the Assembly to take action on the matter or referring the matter to a Committee of the Assembly.
+- 19 (1) A Member may always raise a question of Raising a privilege in the Assembly immediately after question of the words are uttered or the events occur privilege that give rise to the question. - (2) When a matter of privilege arises it shall be Question of considered immediately.
+Question of

+(3)The Speaker may allow debate to assist the Speaker to determine whether a prima facie case of breach of privilege has taken place and whether the matter is being raised at the earliest opportunity.

+Debate on question of privilege

+(4) When the Speaker has ruled Motion concerning

+- (a) that there appears to be a prima facie privilege breach of privilege; and - (b) that the matter has been raised at the earliest opportunity, then any Member may either immediately propose a motion or, by the conclusion of the next sitting day, give notice of a motion calling on the Assembly to take action on the matter or referring the matter to a Committee of the Assembly.

-(5) If the Speaker rules that there is no prima facie case of privilege or that the matter has not been raised at the earliest opportunity, the matter is then closed.
-(5) If the Speaker rules that there is no privilege closed privilege closed
+If the Speaker rules that there is no prima Question of (5)facie case of privilege or that the matter has privilege closed not been raised at the earliest opportunity, the matter is then closed.

-(6) Unless otherwise directed by the Assembly, it is not a breach of privilege for a Member of a Standing or Special Committee to discuss with other Members of the Assembly, on a confidential basis, matters that are under consideration by a Committee.
+(6) Unless otherwise directed by the Assembly, it is not a breach of privilege for a Member of Committee a Standing or Special Committee to discuss with other Members of the Assembly, on a confidential basis, matters that are under consideration by a Committee.